The next program cycle will start in November 2025

-It was a great experience to meet and interact with other women at the TU, this includes my mentor as well as other mentees.
+It was a great experience to meet and interact with other women at the TU, both in my role as a mentee and in my role as a mentor in the following cycle.
 Careers are, in general, not linear and there are many hurdles to overcome.
-For me, this was much easier to do when knowing that I am not the only one facing this problem.
+For me, this was much easier to do when knowing that I am not the only one facing this problem and it was a pleasure to see how other young women developed and succeeded during the mentoring program.

 © FWF/Luiza Puiu